da3nb9o/DAEN690/README.md

 ### Field Descriptions:

--	Facility type (Type: string) - The type of facility (Non-Ambulatory, Assisted Living Care, Special Care Unit)
+- Facility type (Type: string) - The type of facility listed on the DSS website, including Non-Ambulatory, Assisted Living Care and Special Care Unit.
+This field is not allowed to be null.
--	Date range start (Type: datetime) - The start date for period of time (format: YYYY-MM-DD).
+-	Date range start (Type: datetime) - The start date of the inspection date of the facility (format: YYYY-MM-DD).
+The time zone is assumed to be Eastern Standard Time.
 This field is not allowed to be null.
--	Date range end (Type: datetime) - The start date for period of time (format: YYYY-MM-DD).
+-	Date range end (Type: datetime) - The end date of the inspection date of the facility (format: YYYY-MM-DD).
+The time zone is assumed to be Eastern Standard Time.
 This field is not allowed to be null.
--	Standard (Type: string) - Violation code.
+-	Standard (Type: string) – The violation code listed on the DSS website.
+The type of violation code is string.
 This field is not allowed to be null.
--	Count of violations (Type: integer) - Number of violations
+-	Count of violations (Type: integer) – The counts of violations listed on the DSS website.
+This column is about number of violations.
+The counts of violations is integer.
+This field is not allowed to be null.
--	Count of Inspections (Type: integer) - Number of inspections
+-	Count of Inspections (Type: integer) – The count of Inspections Number of inspections listed on the DSS website.
+The type of Count of Inspections is integer.
+This field is not allowed to be null.

 ## Appendix B: Risk Section